Top Ten List of SAD Apprehensions and Fears

 2. Fear of being the center of attention: Being put on the spot or made the center of attention is another primary symptom of social anxiety disorder.
 The thought of giving a presentation in front of a group of people cripples us with anxiety and fear.
 We worry that everyone will notice our anxiety, even though we are good at hiding it.
-We may display physiological symptoms of anxiety like sweating, blushing, shaking of the hands or legs, neck twitches, and weakening of the voice.
+We may display physiological symptoms of anxiety including sweating, blushing, shaking of the hands or legs, neck twitches, and weakening of the voice.

 1. Self-Consciousness: Social anxiety makes us too aware of what we’re doing and how we’re acting around others.
 We feel like we’re under a microscope and everyone is judging us negatively.
-As a result, we pay too much attention to ourselves, and worry about everyone seeming to observe and notice us.
+As a result, we pay too much attention to ourselves and worry about everyone seeming to observe and notice us.
 We worry about what we say, how we look, and how we move.
-We are obsessed with how we we’re being perceived.
+We are obsessed with how we’re being perceived.

 Courtesy Social Anxiety Institute/Phoenix